polytetralhx/4dm4analysis/readme.md

 #### csv to sqlite database

-In order to transform from 2d pandas array from `Dataset().get_old_dataset` method to sqlite database, we use `utils.csv_to_sql` function to do that.
+In order to transform from validated 2d pandas array from `Collaborative Filtering` or `sklearn.KNNImputer` to sqlite database, we use `utils.csv_to_sql` function to do that.

-Index's notes : This function is still not complete and need a lot of refactoring. (so probably import stuff to csv should be fine for now)
+In order to use this function, we need `sqlite3.Connection` data type to do that (from `sqlite3.connect` function) and `played` dataset.

+The example can be seen in `knnimpute.py`

 #### Hypothesis Testing (t-test and f-test)